 Employees feel satisfied with their job only when they have a positive work atmosphere which allows them to be self-motivated.
 The job satisfaction happens only when employees are promised with career growth, comfortable work environment and is assured support from their supervisors.
 As per Lizote, Verdinelli, and Nascimento, (2017) referring to Siqueira's earlier research studies, Job satisfaction as a multidimensional concept is composed of variables sensitive to worker's perceptions about the nature of work, their work environment and the management policies and practices which involve five theoretical dimensions: comfort working with co-workers, contented with the compensation received, satisfied with the rapport with the higher authority, satisfaction with work culture and satisfaction with benefits provided".
-Managers with good humour style can help the employees to perform well in the organisation.
-A satisfied employee always aims to perform well in their workplace hence it is a challenge for every manager to support the employees to do their best in the organisation.
+Managers with good humour style can help the employees to perform well in their workplace hence it is a challenge for every manager to support the employees to do their best in the organisation.